jennygodley/tictactoe-client/README.md

 ## Future Iterations

 I'd like to make an option to continue as a guest.
-I also intend to create a local score tracker that will display your score per session.